bryankulba/design595/Design_595-Project_3.md

 Obviously, since this is a class project, things will differ from an IRL project:

 ## Client
 There will be no real client, so we're doing two things.
 The instructor and teaching assistant will the client contact for the project.
-In addition one classmate (selected at random) will also act as a client contact.
-You can ask either any questions and they can offer feedback on any stage of the process.
-Presentations will be made to the instructor and the student.

 ## Research
 Since there's no real organization to interview, you can skip this stage of research but you can email a list of questions to the instructor you would like answers for.